How to Keep Your Security Deposit

 Take caution when trying to repair something yourself.
 Sometimes it’s best to let a professional handle the situation just in case you accidentally make it worse.

-To ensure that you’ll get your security deposit back, get the carpets professionally cleaned, as well.
-This is a little thing that could go a long way.
+To help ensure that you’ll get your security deposit back, get the carpets professionally cleaned, as well.
+This is a little thing that could go a long way and some leases require it.

-You can always take on the challenge and clean the property yourself.
-When you’re done, take a step back and ask yourself “is this as clean as it was when I moved in here?”
+You can take on the challenge and clean the property yourself.
+When you’re done, take a step back and ask yourself “would I be happy to move into a place that’s this clean?”

 Take Everything With You